ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 * {#174} &#167;174 Das Angef&#252;hrte ist auch dieselbe Dialektik, die der Verstand gegen den Begriff braucht, den die h&#246;here Analysis von den unendlich-kleinen Gr&#246;&#223;en giebt.
 Von diesem Begriffe wird weiter unten ausf&#252;hrlicher gehandelt.&#8212;Diese Gr&#246;&#223;en sind als solche, bestimmt worden, die in ihrem Verschwinden sind, nicht vor ihrem Verschwinden, denn als dann sind sie endliche Gr&#246;&#223;en;&#8212;nicht nach ihrem Verschwinden, denn alsdann sind sie nichts.
 Gegen diesen reinen Begriff ist eingewendet und immer wiederholt worden, da&#223; solche Gr&#246;&#223;en entweder Etwas seyen, oder Nichts; da&#223; es keinen Mittelzustand (Zustand ist hier ein unpassender, barbarischer Ausdruck) zwischen Seyn und Nichtseyn gebe.&#8212;Es ist hierbei gleichfalls die absolute Trennung des Seyns und Nichts angenommen.
 Dagegen ist aber gezeigt worden, da&#223; Seyn und Nichts in der That dasselbe sind, oder um in jener Sprache zu sprechen, da&#223; es gar nichts giebt, das nicht ein Mittelzustand zwischen Seyn und Nichts ist.
 Die Mathematik hat ihre gl&#228;nzendsten Erfolge der Annahme jener Bestimmung, welcher der Verstand widerspricht, zu danken.

-* &#167;174 The foregoing dialectic is the same, too, as that which understanding employs the notion of infinitesimal magnitudes, given by higher analysis.
+* {#174} &#167;174 The foregoing dialectic is the same, too, as that which understanding employs the notion of infinitesimal magnitudes, given by higher analysis.
 A more detailed treatment of this notion will be given later.
 These magnitudes have been defined as such that they are in their vanishing, not before their vanishing, for then they are finite magnitudes, or after their vanishing, for then they are nothing.

-Vanishing of [[infinitesimal objects]] is expressed by the [[reduction modality]] $\Re$.
+Mathematically, the vanishing of [[infinitesimal objects]] is exactly what is expressed by the [[reduction modality]] $\Re$.

 * &#167;174 there is nothing which is not an intermediate state between being and nothing.